-Nothing beats a summer night with a crackling campfire, the sweet taste of sticky s’mores and laughter from your loved ones.
+Nothing beats an evening spent around a crackling campfire, the sweet taste of sticky s’mores and laughter from your loved ones.
 At your next gathering around the fire, cook up even more family fun and bonding by playing one of these five exciting campfire games.

 Poison Dart Frog

-Poison Dart Frog is an easy game that players of almost any age can join in on.
+Poison Dart Frog is an easy game that players of almost any age can play.

 How to play: Start by choosing a detective.
 Ask them to leave the area for a moment.
 While they are away, choose one person to be the poison dart frog.
 Once you choose, scoot your chairs back so that the detective can walk inside of the circle.